Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

 \subsection{Tissue and sensitivity parameters reconstruction}

-For the six subjects, we compare the parameter maps obtained with our Algorithm~\ref{alg:DC} using HD-GMM and HD-STM to that obtained with traditional matching, referred to as \textit{full matching} (\textit{i.e.}, matching with uncompressed signals).
-While \textit{full matching} cannot be considered the ground truth, it remains the reference method due to its robustness to the slightly undersampled MRF acquisitions used in this study, as demonstrated in \citep{coudert2024}, despite its high computational and memory demands.
+For the six subjects, we compare the parameter maps obtained with our Algorithm~\ref{alg:DC} using HD-GMM, HD-STM and with a MRF state-of-the-art neural network approach DRONE \citep{cohen2018} tailored for $T_1$ and $T_2$, which we adapted for additional parameters, to that obtained with traditional matching, referred to as \textit{full matching} (\textit{i.e.}, matching with uncompressed signals).
+While \textit{full matching} cannot be considered as the ground truth, it remains the reference method due to its robustness to the highly undersampled MRF acquisitions used in this study, as demonstrated in \citep{coudert2024}, despite its high computational and memory demands.
+Conventionally, the distance to compare two signals for matching is the Euclidean distance.

 Table~\ref{tab:mae} reports for each of the 6 parameters, the distances to \textit{full matching} parameter estimations, showing the average Mean Absolute Errors ($MAE$) across voxels for all $n_{subject}=6$ subjects and all slices.
-For another comparison that takes into account the image structure, Figure~\ref{fig:ssim} shows the reconstruction quality as measured by the structural similarity index measure (SSIM) \citep{Wang2004}, for both HD-STM and HD-GMM when compare to full matching, for each parameter and averaged over subjects.
+For another comparison that takes into account the image structure, Figure~\ref{fig:ssim} shows the reconstruction quality as measured by the structural similarity index measure (SSIM) \citep{Wang2004} when compared to full matching, for each parameter and averaged across subjects.
 The SSIM is a decimal value between -1 and 1, where 1 indicates perfect similarity, 0 indicates no similarity, and -1 indicates perfect anti-correlation.

-HD-STM consistently outperforms HD-GMM across all parameters, as evidenced by Figures~\ref{fig:ssim} and Table~\ref{tab:mae}.
+HD-STM consistently outperforms HD-GMM and DRONE for all parameters, as evidenced by Figures~\ref{fig:ssim} and Table~\ref{tab:mae}.
 HD-STM achieves superior SSIM and MAE values, indicating better structural correspondence.
-This advantage is particularly pronounced for parameters such as $T_1$ and $T_2$, where HD-STM demonstrates robust reconstruction capabilities, whereas HD-GMM fails to accomodate too much undersampling noise.
-However, for parameters like CBV and $R$, HD-STM's performance declines, suggesting that these parameters are inherently more challenging to model accurately.
-In these cases, HD-GMM yields the lowest SSIM values and the highest MAE values, further underscoring its limitations.
+This advantage is particularly pronounced for parameters such as $T_1$ and $T_2$, where HD-STM demonstrates robust reconstruction capabilities, whereas HD-GMM, and to a lesser extent DRONE, fail to accommodate too much undersampling noise.
+However, for parameters like CBV and $R$, HD-STM's performance decreases, suggesting that these parameters are inherently more challenging to model accurately.
+In these cases, DRONE and HD-GMM yield the lowest SSIM values and the highest MAE values, further underscoring their limitations.
 Overall, while HD-STM proves to be the more reliable method, the significant variability across subjects—particularly for $\delta \! f$ and CBV—and the observed SSIM drop for $R$ highlight the need for further refinements.